Planning Your Visit

 We hope you will make the most out of your trip to Boston by partaking in some of its local flair.
 The following items have been compiled to make planning your visit the most enjoyable experience possible.

 Boston College, 140 Commonwealth Avenue, Chestnut Hill, MA

 Murray Room, Yawkey Athletic Center

-(Rooms are limited; Rates are subject to change.
-Reduced rates end 4-5 weeks prior to the conference.)
+*Please be aware that this is the Head of the Charles weekend and, therefore, hotel space is in high demand.
+Rooms are limited; Rates are subject to change.
+Reduced rates end 4-5 weeks prior to the conference.

 Hotel space in and around Boston is limited so please book early.

 DINING ON CAMPUS

 The newest Boston College dining experience, this modern facility located in the 1st floor of the lower campus Maloney Hall offers a variety of al a carte lunch and breakfast options, including a full-service coffee bar, gourmet wraps, and desserts.
 Closed Saturday. $7-10

 An attractive, well-planned layout easily accommodates the overwhelming lunch hour rush without feeling crowded or noisy.
 Probably best known for its made-to-order hot and cold sub sandwiches (try the chicken stir-fry sub) and giant salad bar selection, Lower Live also serves up an impressive array of hot entrees daily and you can always count on a vegetarian selection to be among them.
 For dessert, or just a quick snack, try the soft-serve Edy's Ice Cream. $7-10